 Improving your push-up performance can come in many different shapes and sizes.
 Some methods will work better for you than others, but it also depends on your current fitness levels, recent workout methods, workouts per week, arm/hand placement, body weight and even arm length.

-Here is a question that required some follow up questions to figure out a path for this person to see improvement in pushup training.
-(Note, the following methods will also work for pullups).
+Here is a question that required some follow-up questions to figure out a path for this person to see improvement in push-up training.
+(Note, the following methods also will work for pull-ups).

-Stew, I have been trying to get better at pushups for some time now.
+Stew, I have been trying to get better at push-ups for some time now.
 Have been stuck at 50 in 2 minutes and would like to build up to twice that much this year.
 Any advice?
 What are my options?

 Well, the answer really depends on many things as listed above.
 Here is a way to self-assess and find a logical path for you to try for a cycle (4-6 weeks typically).

 If you do …

-Rearrange the week and do your pushups on the days you do bench press and add the other push elements to the same day as well.
+Rearrange the week and do your push-ups on the days you do bench press and add the other push elements to the same day as well.
 Give your push muscles a rest.
-Typical bodybuilding splits do not work well for this type of pushup growth you seek.
+Typical bodybuilding splits do not work well for this type of push-up growth you seek.

 Place the hands about chest level (think bench press) during the down position and have your upper arm form a 45-degree angle with your body when in the down position.
-If you have longer arms, place your arms a few inches than your shoulders and get used to that angle on your chest, shoulders, and triceps.
+If you have longer arms, place your arms a few inches wider than your shoulders and get used to that angle on your chest, shoulders and triceps.